-- Infact, I note in Box Inc Financial model that they would require another $1 billion dollars if they wish to “survive” for the next 5 years!
+- I note in Box Inc Financial model templateFinancial Model TemplateYou can download many financial modeling templates, including the Alibaba IPO model, Box IPO model, Colgate financial model, free cash flow to firm model, sensitivity analysis model, comparable company analysis model, PE and PE band chart. that they would require another $1 billion if they wish to “survive” for the next five years!

-- I have assumed that they would raise debt, however, private investments can also be a reasonable option to look at.
+- I have assumed that they would raise debt; however, private investments can also be a reasonable option to look at.

 #5 – Management Owns Less than Expected

-Mark Cuban, billionaire investor and entrepreneur, was one of the first angel investors in 2005.
-However, a change in strategy by the company led him sell his stake in about a year.
-He may have missed the gains that his investment would have made, however, Cuban seems unperturbed and warns investors with his tweet on 25th March, 2014.
+Mark Cuban, the billionaire investor, and entrepreneur, was one of the first angel investorsAngel InvestorsAngel investors refer to wealthy investors who supply capital to budding businesses in return for a portion of their equity. in 2005.
+However, a change in strategy by the company led him to sell his stake in about a year.
+He may have missed the gains that his investment would have made.
+However, Cuban seems unperturbed and warns investors with his tweet on 25th March 2014.

 I wish @BoxHQ the best but I would combust if 8 years in I was responsible for $169mm in losses against less revs.I hope IPO gets them going